matijakolaric-com/django-music-publisher/docs/introduction.rst

 Beyond Django-Music-Publisher
 +++++++++++++++++++++++++++++++++++++++++++++++++++

 Some publishers require more features than DMP offers and/or technical and user support.
-In that case, there are several options.
+In that case, there are two options.

-One is to use commercial software. `LATONA.app <https://latona.app>`_ is DMP's commercial large sibling.
-Migrating from DMP to LATONA is fully supported.
+One is to use commercial software. `That Green Thing <https://matijakolaric.com/thatgreenthing>`_, available as affordable Software-as-a-Service, is a built on top of Django-Music-Publisher.
 There are other solutions, of course.

-The other option is to hire a software developer, or a developement agency, to create a custom solution.
-DMP might be used as a starting point.
-Note that developing a custom solution is a continuous process, not one-off project.
+The other option is to hire a software developer, or a developement agency, to create a custom solution to exactly match your needs.
+Django-Music-Publisher may be used as a starting point.